uniconstructor/demandbaselabs/Google_Analytics/README.md

   * GA Classic users skip this step.

 ##Configuration Wizard
+###NOTE: If you are currently using the Demandbase Tag, do not manually add this code to your page.
+If you are unsure of your integration, please contact [Demandbase Support](http://support.demandbase.com/hc/en-us/requests/new).

 * If you are using Google Tag Manager, skip to [Using Google Tag Manager](https://github.com/demandbaselabs/demandbaselabs/tree/master/Google_Analytics#google-tag-manager)
 * Visit the [Connector Setup Wizard](http://demandbaselabs.com/cloud/) to configure and generate your connector.
 * Enter your key, select the attributes you wish to integrate.
 (Make sure they're in the same order you created them in Universal Analytics)